Becoming a childminder

 Click here to go to the Professional Association for Childcare and Early Years (PACEY) website.

 Introduction to childminding practice

-The Introduction to Childminding Practice course cost: £150 for Reading Borough Council residents, £200 for others.
+The Introduction to Childminding Practice course cost: Limited offer of £125 for Reading Borough Council residents, including a Pacey pack worth up to £100; £200 for others.

-The introductory course is offered three times a year in two different ways.
+This introductory course is currently being delivered virtually, both sessions must be attended.
 There are no assignments, only what you need to prepare for your registration visit from Ofsted.

 This course prepares learners in setting up and establishing a childminding business.
 It is run by qualified tutors experienced in childminding and early years practice.